Montana Medicaid and Healthy Montana Kids (HMK) Plus

-- Eyeglasses/eyewear once every year (depending on change in the prescription).
+- Eyeglasses/eyewear every two years (depending on change in the prescription).

 Many prescription drugs are covered.
 Some prescription drugs may need prior authorization.
 To find out if a drug you need is covered or to find out if a drug needs prior authorization, talk to your pharmacist or the person who prescribed the drug.